Dhoraso Klas

-Dhoraso Moreo Klas (born 30 January 2001) is a professional footballer who plays as a midfielder for Erovnuli Liga club Iberia 1999.
+Dhoraso Moreo Klas (born 30 January 2001) is a professional footballer who plays as a midfielder for Moldovan Liga club Sheriff Tiraspol.
 Born in the Netherlands, he plays for the Suriname national team.

 Career

 Den Bosch

 Born in Amsterdam, Klas played in the youth system of FC Den Bosch, where he played one year above his age group and each day traveled 90 kilometres (56 mi) in public transport from Amsterdam to 's-Hertogenbosch to train and play for the youth teams.
 Already in the 2017–18 season, Klas was included in the first-team squad, but eventually did not make a senior appearance.

 In the summer of 2020, Klas was officially promoted to the first team after having mainly played for the under-21 team for two years.
-He made his debut for FC Den Bosch in the Eerste Divisie on 6 September 2020, in a 2–1 home win over FC Dordrecht, coming on as a 78th minute substitute for Jizz Hornkamp.
+He made his debut for FC Den Bosch in the Eerste Divisie on 6 September 2020, in a 2–1 home win over FC Dordrecht, coming on as a 78th-minute substitute for Jizz Hornkamp.
 On 22 September, he scored his professional goal as a starter in the home match against MVV.

 On 18 April 2021, it was announced that Klas' contract with Den Bosch had been terminated after he had informed the club that he wanted to play elsewhere after initially having agreed on a contract extension.